Congratulations on finishing up your bathrooms in week one! I’m so excited we made it through our first space together.

 Really question yourself.
 Do you need four crock pots?
 Or do you have them simply because you’ve acquired them?
 Keep the items you use and love.
 Let the rest go.

 Remember that each home and family has different needs.
 There is no magic number of items to own.

 Going Simple Tip!
 Designate one quality water bottle and travel thermos per family member.
 Not only does this cut down on cupboard clutter, but it saves on daily dishes to wash too!

 4. Ditch the trouble makers.

-5. Organize with intention.
+5. Store and organize with intention.

 For some reason, our brains are hard wired to think just because it’s always been, it’s the way it should always be.
-Rethink the layout of all existing kitchen storage.
-As you return items to cupboards and shelves, ask yourself “is this the best spot for these items?”

 6. Be creative with storage.